sakshi6557/roman-numeral-converter/README.md

       cd roman-numeral-converter
 ```

-### 3. Create a .env.production file in the backend folder and .env file in the frontend folder
+### 3. In the backend folder, rename .env.production.example to .env.production, and in the frontend folder, rename .env.example to .env.

 ### 4. Run the project
 ```bash